-Multicultural literature helps students to confront their own prejudice by an in depth self-reflection on the language and content of the text read Teachers should make sound choice to align the text to the curriculum and the content of instruction.
-Dietrich and Ralph (1995) strongly advocated for teachers to find the right text to begin the process to reflect back to what prejudice can do to us.
-They reminded us that an exclusionary culture in literacy can potentially lead us to obscure important contributions from non-mainstream authors.
-They also reminded us that important works of literature can become the blueprint of a systematic and critical discussion on what it means to be diverse in the US.
-The responsibility of the teacher is to provide guided instruction and activities that show students how to respond to text and reflect on their own beliefs and biases where students can see their own biases and prejudice via a vicarious experience (Rosenblatt, 1995).
+Multicultural literature helps students to confront their own prejudice by an in depth self-reflection on the language and content of the text read.
+Teachers should make sound choice to align the text to the curriculum and the content of instruction.
+Dietrich and Ralph (1995) strongly advocate for teachers to find the right text to begin the process to reflect back to what prejudice can do to us.
+Dietrich and Ralph (1995) remind us that an exclusionary culture in literacy can potentially lead us to obscure important contributions from non-mainstream authors.
+Dietrich and Ralph (1995) remind us the case of important works of literature can become the blueprint of a systematic and critical discussion on what it means to be diverse in the US.
+The responsibility of the teacher is to provide guided instruction and activities to guide student to respond to the text and reflect on their own beliefs and biases.

+Multicultural literature is the locus where students can see their own biases and prejudice via a vicarious experience (Rosenblatt, 1995).
 It is crucial that teachers help students see how prejudice is often deeply rooted in a sociocultural and sociohistorical process in a community.
-Teachers can unfold and critically analyze this condition by using multicultural literature to see the trajectories of prejudice and biases in the community where students live and interact.
-In turn, multicultural literature help students become aware and understand the complexity of issues related to cultures in society.
+Teachers can unfold and critically analyzed this condition by using multicultural literature to see the trajectories of prejudice and biases in the community where students live and interact.
+In turn, multicultural literature help students to become aware and understand the complexity of issues related to cultures in society.